-Myoclonus is a brief and rapid twitching of a muscle or muscle groups.
-The twitching happens suddenly.
-It cannot be stopped or controlled.
+Myoclonus is a brief and rapid twitching of a muscle or group of muscles.
+The twitching happens quickly.
+It can’t be stopped or controlled.

-There are different types of myoclonus.
-Some occur normally, like the hiccups or a movement while falling asleep.
-Other types are abnormal.
-The condition can be classified according to:
+There are many types of myoclonus.
+Some are normal, like the hiccups or moving while falling asleep.
+Other types are not normal.
+They are classified based on the:

-The movements are caused by an abnormal electrical discharge in the nervous system.
-The electrical discharge may begin in the:
+An unusual electrical signal in the nervous system causes the movements.
+The electrical discharge may start in the:

-The message travels along the nerves to the muscle.
-The nerve stimulates a muscle or group of muscles to suddenly contract.
+The signal travels along the nerves to the muscle.
+There it causes a contraction of the muscles.

-What triggers the abnormal electrical discharge depends on the cause.
-Myoclonus is often a symptom of a nervous system or metabolic condition.
-Possible causes include:
+There are many different issues that may cause the unusual signal.
+It is often a symptom of a nervous system or metabolic problem.
+Possible causes are:

 National Institute of Neurological Disorders and Stroke

 Dalmau J, Rosenfeld MR. Paraneoplastic syndromes of the CNS.
 Lancet Neurology.
 2008;7:327-340.